 Skip to main content

 OSSM is built by a global community of makers, engineers, and enthusiasts.
 Whether you’re fixing a typo or designing new features, every contribution matters.
-This guide walks you through the process of becoming a contributor.
+This guide walks you through how to start contributing with confidence and get your work reviewed and merged.

 Before you start